 Regulation can be a very effective means of combating excessive drinking and its negative consequences, such as low labor productivity and high mortality rates, particularly among men.
 A notable example of the effectiveness of regulatory policy on alcohol consumption is the USSR's “natural experiment” anti-alcohol campaign, which highlights the strong, causal relationship between excessive drinking and health problems.

-In the early and mid-1990s, immediately following the collapse of the Soviet Union, Gorbachev’s campaign was discontinued, and in most transition countries the alcohol market was liberalized.
-As a result, populist politics and/or the inability of regulatory agencies to control the situation in the alcohol market led to a sizeable decrease in the price of alcohol relative to other goods and relative to average income.
+In the early and mid-1990s, immediately following the collapse of the Soviet Union, Gorbachev's campaign was discontinued, and in most transition countries the alcohol market was liberalized.
+As a result, populist politics and/or the inability of regulatory agencies to control the situation led to a sizable decrease in the price of alcohol relative to other goods and relative to average income.
 It also led to an increase in alcohol consumption by more than 50% .

 Many studies suggest that the rapid increase in alcohol consumption during this period was the most significant contributory factor in the sudden surge in mortality rates.
 Its impact was even bigger than the drop in income, the effect of poor nutrition, the deterioration of the health care system, and the personal stress associated with the transition period , , .
 This shows that cheap alcohol, coupled with an absence of any consistent regulatory policy to control excessive drinking, can have disastrous consequences.

 In all former Soviet republics, alcohol consumption and mortality rates rose by more than 50% during the period 1991–1996 (Figure 2 and Figure 3).
 To control this surge in mortality rates, governments imposed more regulatory restrictions on the alcohol market during the period 1996–2007.
-These included: increasing the levels of excise taxes; forbidding the advertising of alcoholic drinks; restricting the hours when alcohol could be sold; introducing a minimum drinking age; and various other regulatory measures.
+These included: increasing levels of excise taxes, forbidding advertising of alcoholic drinks, restricting hours when alcohol could be sold, introducing a minimum drinking age, and various other regulatory measures.
 These regulations—together with another very important factor, the expansion of the beer industry—served to stop and then reverse the prevailing trends in alcohol consumption and mortality rates.

 The importance of effective regulation